Open Foundation vs. Crawl Space vs. Closed Foundation

 - Closed Foundation - includes slab, basement, walkout basement

 Here are some visual examples of what each foundation looks like in the wild.

 An open foundation can be 20 feet in the sky or just a foot off the ground.
 Open foundations can also be called Piers & Pilings, Posts, or Stilts.
 The critical characteristic of an open foundation is there is visible open space beneath the dwelling's structure.
 The extra space is intentional -- to prevent floodwaters from entering the home.

 A crawl space is not visible from the outside of the house, but you will likely see a small door that provides access to the air gap below.

 Beneath the house structure: air gap and dirt

-A closed foundation means a basement or slab of concrete is first built beneath the house structure and then the home is affixed directly on top of that concrete.
+A closed foundation means a basement or slab of concrete is beneath the house structure, and then the home is affixed directly on top of that concrete foundation.

 Beneath the house structure: concrete

 When it comes to home insurance, most insurance carriers accept either a closed foundation or crawl space.
 If you have an open foundation, it will be harder to find coverage.
-Hope that helps!
+I hope that helps!